bobbingwide/fizzie/readme.txt

 * archive - generic template used for archives: author, taxonomy, date, tag
 * archive-block - to display archives for Blocks
 * archive-oik-plugins - to display archive for Plugins
+* archive-oik-themes - to display archive for Themes
 * category - used to display the Category archive
 * front-page - used for Page Shown On Front
 * home - used for Blog Posts index page or Posts Shown on Front (when front-page not implemented)